 After the workshop, attendees will take home:

-- five local strain Cannabis sativa seeds, planted in biodegradable compots to begin the journey.
+- five herbal seeds, planted in biodegradable compots to begin the journey.

-- a first-aid cannabis skin oil made by you and suitable for a range of minor skin problems.
+- a first-aid herbal skin oil made by you and suitable for a range of minor skin problems.

 - a greater awareness of the nature and qualities of cannabis and her role in nurturing wellbeing.